SoundaryaKoutharapu/master_react/README.md

 - README
   The markdown file where you can share more info about the project for example build instructions and summary

-- zoom 175%

 #### Remove Boilerplate

 - remove src folder
 - create src folder

 - create index.js inside src

-- toggle sidebar CMD + B
-- shortcuts settings/keyboard shortcuts

 #### First Component